dkorecko/Ticky/README.md

 - **Progress**: Track your progress within a board by seeing how many tasks have already been completed.
 - **App-wide Search**: Find cards from other boards based on their unique identificator (like TEST-1), jump directly to them.
 - **Recent board**: Immediately go back to your most recent board.
+- **Auto-generated avatars**: To make things more colorful.
+- **Able to do fully offline**: Ability to run fully offline, disabling the avatar service, having all the files bundled on the server and not using SMTP.
 - ... and more!

 ### 📝 Planned features